DeveloppeurPascal/GestionComptesPersonnels/README.md

 * [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
 * [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.

+## Alternative version(s)

+[Serge Girard](https://github.com/Serge-Girard) has proposed an alternative version based on the basic features of 1.0 shown in the stream.
+It's available on [his code repository](https://github.com/Serge-Girard/GestionComptesPersonnels).
+He has integrated two themes (light/dark) and a few additional features.

+He was able to comment on his version during another development session on [Twitch](https://www.twitch.tv/patrickpremartin), a replay of which will soon be available online.

+If the publication of these code repositories has inspired you and you're developing your own version or want to share an older, similar project (to which you have the rights, of course), add "gestion-comptes-personnels" to the keywords of your repository so that they're linked to each other, and let me know so that I can add a possible link here, on a blog or talk about it during a future coding session on Twitch.

 ## License to use this code repository and its contents